Web design – putting functionality first

-The purpose of design is not just to make websites look nice; but to make websites that look good so users
+The purpose of design is not just to make websites look nice; but to make websites that users want to use.

 Websites and online digital platforms remain the largest proportion of this traffic.